 Adrenal Insufficiency (AI) is an endocrine or hormonal condition in which the adrenal glands fail to produce sufficient amounts of steroid hormones.
 The main hormone affected is cortisol, a hormone that plays an important role in helping the body respond to stress.
 However, other hormones, such as aldosterone and androgens, are also often affected.

-The cause of adrenal insufficiency is determined by the mechanism of the disease.
+The cause of this condition is determined by the mechanism of the disease.
 The majority of cases of primary adrenal insufficiency, or Addison’s disease, are caused by an autoimmune disease.
 When this happens, the body’s immune system attacks its own cells, tissues, and organs, damaging the adrenal glands and inhibiting them from producing cortisol.
 Other causes of Addison’s disease include:

 - Viral and bacterial Infections, such as tuberculosis